pokojt/ping-pong/README.md

 - Numbers divisible by 3 are replaced with the word "ping"
 - Numbers divisible by 5 are replaced with the word "pong"
-- Numbers divisible by 15 are replaced with the word "pingpong"
+- Numbers divisible by 15 are replaced with the word "ping pong"

 ##Installation